Tithoes confinis

+Description

-DescriptionTithoes confinis can reach a length of 55–100 mm.
+Tithoes confinis can reach a length of 55–100 mm.
 This beetle has a massive hairy body and strong mandibles.
 The basic colour is dark brown.
 Pronotum bears two spines on both edges.
 Adults are nocturnal.
 Larvae feed on cashew nut trees (Anacardium occidentale) and other trees of the family Anacardiaceae.

 Distribution

 This widespread species can be found in forests through most of the continental Afrotropics (Djibouti, Ethiopia, Kenya, Malawi, Mozambique, Somalia, South Africa, Tanzania, Uganda, Zambia and Zimbabwe).